Shubham-Sahoo/Image-Streaming-on-Raspberry-Pi/README.md

 2. Install ROS on Raspbian [Link](http://wiki.ros.org/ROSberryPi/Setting%20up%20ROS%20on%20RaspberryPi)
 3. Install OpenCV on your system as well as on RaspBerry Pi [Link](https://www.learnopencv.com/install-opencv3-on-ubuntu/)
 4. Install cv_bridge
+5. Install arp-scan on your system
+6. Install openssh-server on your system as well as on RaspBerry Pi and enable ssh on both the systems

 ### Now you are ready to use this repo